-I chose these herbal extracts because I had them in my cabinet and because they both have great antibacterial and antimicrobial properties.
+I chose these essential oils and herbal extracts because I had them in my cabinet and because they both have great antibacterial and antimicrobial properties.
 Tea Tree oil is also used as an antiseptic, antiviral, expectorant, fungicide, insecticide, stimulant and sudorific substance.
 And plantain has anti-inflammatory and antitoxic properties.
 It also relieves and soothes insect bites and stings and poison ivy.

 A note about texture.
-My salve is pretty firm, I did that on purpose.
-For this, I didn’t want a salve that would need a lot of rubbing in, also several of my teens are using this on their faces as a moisturizer to help with some acne issues they are having.
+My salve is pretty firm, I did that on purpose For this, I didn’t want a salve that would need a lot of rubbing in, also several of my teens are using this on their faces as a moisturizer to help with some acne issues they are having.